abbvie-external/OmicNavigator/CONTRIBUTING.md

 ```

 If you'd like to write additional tests (highly encouraged!), try to follow the
 style of the surrounding code.
-In general, the tests are structued like below:
+In general, the tests are structured like below:

 ```
 observed <- functionName(